aukcode/Ballot/README.md

 # Project ideas for the future

 - EditPoll a boilerplate README
-- aukcode home: freelancing site. \*.aukcode can be used to host other stuff
+- aukcode home: freelancing site. \*.aukcode can be used to host other stuff.
+Use and embed Medium for blogging/writing
 - explanatory resources (for learning, showing off and teaching)
   - this
   - bind